Rwanda

-Rwanda, (Note: /ruˈændə/ roo-AN-də, /ruˈɑːndə/ roo-AHN-də; u Rwanda /rw/)) officially the Republic of Rwanda, is a landlocked country in East Africa.
-Known as the "Land of a Thousand Hills" for its high elevation and rolling terrain, its geography is dominated by mountains in the west and savanna in the southeast.
+Rwanda, (Note: /ruˈændə/ roo-AN-də, /ruˈɑːndə/ roo-AHN-də; u Rwanda /rw/)) officially the Republic of Rwanda, (Note: Repubulika y'u Rwanda) is a landlocked country in East Africa.
+Its geography is dominated by mountains in the west and savanna in the southeast.
 The largest and most notable lakes are mainly in the western and northern regions of the country, and several volcanoes that form part of the Virunga volcanic chain are primarily in the northwest.
 The climate is considered tropical highland, with two rainy seasons and two dry seasons each year.
 Its capital and largest city is Kigali, located at the centre of the country, at 1,567 metres above sea level.

-Rwanda lies a few degrees south of the Equator in the Great Rift Valley of East Africa, where the African Great Lakes and Southeast Africa converge.
-Going clockwise Rwanda is bordered by Uganda to the north, Tanzania to the east, Burundi to the south, and the Democratic Republic of the Congo to the west.
+Rwanda lies a few degrees south of the Equator in the Great Rift Valley of East Africa.
+Rwanda is bordered by Uganda to the north, Tanzania to the east, Burundi to the south, and the Democratic Republic of the Congo to the west.
 With a population of about 14 million people living within a total area of 26338 km2, of which land accounts for about 93.7%, Rwanda is the 21st most densely populated country in the world, with an average of about 578 people per square kilometre (1,500 per square mile).

 Hunter-gatherers settled the territory in the Stone and Iron Ages, followed later by Bantu peoples.
 The population coalesced first into clans, and then into kingdoms.
-In the 15th century, one kingdom, under King Gihanga, managed to incorporate several of its close neighbor territories establishing the Kingdom of Rwanda.
+In the 15th century, one kingdom, under King Gihanga, managed to incorporate several of its close neighbour territories establishing the Kingdom of Rwanda.
 The Kingdom of Rwanda dominated from the mid-eighteenth century, with its Tutsi kings conquering others militarily, centralising power, and enacting unifying policies.
 In 1897, Germany colonized Rwanda as part of German East Africa, followed by Belgium, which took control in 1916 during World War I. Both European nations ruled through the Rwandan king and perpetuated a pro-Tutsi policy.
 The Hutu population revolted in 1959.
 They massacred numerous Tutsi and ultimately established an independent, Hutu-dominated republic in 1962 led by President Grégoire Kayibanda.
 A 1973 military coup overthrew Kayibanda and brought Juvénal Habyarimana to power, who retained the pro-Hutu policy.
 The Tutsi-led Rwandan Patriotic Front (RPF) launched a civil war in 1990.
 Habyarimana was assassinated in April 1994 by unknown parties.
 Social tensions erupted in the Rwandan genocide carried out by Hutu Power extremists against the Tutsis.
-RPF ended the genocide with a military victory in July 1994.
+The RPF ended the genocide with a military victory in July 1994.